dimkauzh/vuelto-engine/website/tutorials/beginner/rendering.md

 Hello and welcome to the second tutorial in the beginner series!
 In this tutorial, we will learn how to render a window with Vuelto.
 We expect you to at least have the basics from the [first tutorial](new-project.md) setup and ready to go.
 Let's get started!

 !!! note
     This tutorial is designed for the desktop platforms (Windows, macOS, and Linux).
-The changes for the web platform will be covered in the last paragrap of the tutorial.
+The changes for the web platform will be covered in the last paragraph of the tutorial.

 ## 🖌️ Settings up the renderer